Well-posedness for mean-field evolutions arising in superconductivity: Global existence

-\begin{proof} In this proof, we use the notation $\lesssim$ for $\le$ up to a constant $C>0$ as in the statement, and we also set $\theta:=\Div v$, $\bar\theta^\circ:=\Div\bar v^\circ$.
-We may focus on the case of the compressible equation~\eqref{eq:limeqn2}, the other case being similar and simpler.
+\begin{proof} In this proof, we use the notation $\lesssim$ for $\le$ up to a constant $C>0$ as in the statement, and we also set $\theta:=\Div v$ and $\bar\theta^\circ:=\Div\bar v^\circ$.
+In the incompressible case~\eqref{eq:limeqn1} the conclusion follows from Step~2 of the proof of Lemma~\ref{lem:Lpvort} together with the identity $\Div v=-\nabla h\cdot v$.
+We may thus focus on the case of the compressible equation~\eqref{eq:limeqn2}.
 We split the proof into three steps.